 Are you looking for a Degreed, Licensed, Certified counselor who works exclusively by phone or Skype to help you recover from dealing with a narcissist?
-Are you beating your head against the wall with a narcissistic parent or ex-spouse?
+Are you beating your head against the wall with a narcissistic parent?
 I am trained specifically in helping victims of narcissists to help you set boundaries, heal, and discover that You Matter Too.
 I can show you ways to protect yourself and walk by your side as you make decisions on contact with them.
 No insurance is accepted, so your privacy is protected to the highest extent allowed by law.
 I have more than 21 years of experience in guiding adults to recovery from the depression and anxiety that can be caused by this issue, as well as personal recovery in this area.
 You will find specific, compassionate, step by step exercises and gentle therapy to help you heal.
 Let’s get started-contact me today or visit my website at Rockwall-Counseling.com.

 I often find myself discussing with adults in counseling how much time, if any to spend in contact with their narcissistic parent.